This is the final part in a Four part review of the divorce process entitled ‘Obtaining the Decree Absolute of Divorce.

 Where the petitioner does not apply for decree absolute, the respondent can apply.
 However; the Respondent cannot apply any earlier than 18 weeks from the date of the pronouncement of the decree Nisi of divorce.

 Applications by the Respondent for a Decree Absolute are not automatically granted and will always be considered by a judge, first.
+This means that a Respondent needs to give reasons to the judge why the application needs to be granted.

 Where there is a delay of 12 months or longer from the pronouncement of the decree nisi of divorce to the application for a decree absolute, either party to the marriage can still apply for the decree absolute.